 Blue Heelers: episode guide

-Retribution, Part One
+Retribution, Part 1

-Premiere: February 04, 2004
+Wed, February 04, 2004

-Written by Michaeley O’Brien, Directed by Roger Hodgeman
+Directed by Roger Hodgeman

-PJ is faced with a figure from his past when troubled Luke Darcy returns to Mt Thomas having been released from jail.
-Luke is the troubled son of a woman who PJ shot dead seven years ago.
-Having been in jail, he now claims to have seen the error of his ways after discovering religion.
-A skeptical PJ refuses to believe Luke is a changed man and promptly arrests the jailbird for robbery.
+PJ is faced with a figure from his past when troubled Luke Darcy returns to Mt Thomas having been released from prison.
+Luke is the troubled son of a woman who PJ shot dead seven years ago [episode 3.36].
+Having been in prison he now claims to have seen the error of his ways after discovering religion.
+A skeptical PJ refuses to believe Luke is a changed man and promptly arrests him for robbery.
 Although a lack of evidence means PJ is forced to let him go, during the course of a day he brings Luke in for questioning on two other matters.
-Just as PJ’s behaviour is looking like police harassment, “reformed” Luke attempts to rape police officer Jo.
-Later, PJ must explain himself when he’s discovered over Luke’s dead body.
-Meanwhile, Ben, newly promoted to sergeant, braces himself for Susie’s return to town.
-Although he claims to be coping with the ramifications of shooting Susie’s husband in the line of duty, she tries to talk about it, but Ben is unwilling to discuss the situation.
+Just as PJ's behaviour is looking like police harassment, "reformed" Luke attempts to rape Jo.
+Later, PJ is discovered over Luke's dead body.

-Guest Starring: Jonathan Brooks as Luke Darcy, Evonne Fletcher as Kayla Darcy, Jason Gann as Ditch Kenny, Dawn Klingberg as Grandma Kenny, Andy McPhee as Vic Booker, Lynette Griffiths as Kate Healy, Ryan Barlow as Beau Healy, Heidi Arena as Marissa Craddock, Bill Johnston as Ronnie Hall, Eddie Baroo as Nurse, Aiden and James Di Pretoro as Baby Tarkyn
+Guest Starring: Jonathan Brooks as Luke Darcy, Evonne Fletcher as Kayla Darcy, Jason Gann as Ditch Kenny, Dawn Klingberg as Grandma Kenny, Andy McPhee as Vic Booker, Lynette Griffiths as Kate Healy, Ryan Barlow as Beau Healy, Heidi Arena as Marissa Craddock, Bill Johnston as Ronnie Hall, Eddie Baroo as Nurse, Aiden & James Di Pretoro as Baby Tarkyn

-Retribution, Part Two
+Retribution, Part 2

-February 11, 2004
+Wed, February 11, 2004

-Written by Bill Garner, Directed by Peter Sharp
+Directed by Peter Sharp

 PJ refuses to explain how he came to be standing over the dead body of Luke Darcy, forcing the Homicide Squad to arrest him for murder.
 The other Heelers must prove his innocence and find the real killer.